Nael-Studio/nael-platform/README.md

 - GraphQL module with schema-first resolvers and federation-ready tooling
 - Federation gateway wrapper that embeds Apollo Gateway into the shared server
 - Structured logging with pluggable transports (console out-of-the-box)
-- MongoDB-first ORM module with TypeORM-style registration, timestamped repositories, and seeding hooks
+- Driver-based ORM module with TypeORM-style registration, MongoDB support, timestamps, and seeding hooks

 Explore the `examples/` folder for runnable samples that demonstrate the current functionality: